 Appointments will be based on written applications/interviews as required.

 The Appointment’s Panel, if they believe the applicants are not suitable, may seek further applications.

-All disputes and appeals will be dealt with via Squash Vic’s Appeals Procedure.
+All disputes and appeals will be dealt with via Squash & Racquetball Victoria’s Appeals Procedure.